 To address the challenges of healthcare data management and to meet the emerging market needs, healthcare data must move to a modern architecture such as:

-- Multiformatting.
-Using a single platform to manage a wide variety of healthcare data types, from a wide variety of healthcare data sources (e.g., electronic data interchange (EDI), Health Learning 7 (HL7), Fast Healthcare Interoperability Resources (FHIR), images, continuity of care document (CCD), and Clinical Document Architecture (CDA).
+- Industry Standards Support: Using a single platform to manage a wide variety of healthcare data types, from a wide variety of healthcare data sources (e.g., electronic data interchange (EDI), Health Learning 7 (HL7), Fast Healthcare Interoperability Resources (FHIR), images, continuity of care document (CCD), and Clinical Document Architecture (CDA).

-- Open source acceleration.
-Taking advantage of healthcare-specific open source community assets for connectivity to engines such as natural language processing (NLP), rules, customer data platform (CDP), and process orchestrators, data translators, synthetic data tools, data simulators, parsers, builders, and more.
+- Open source acceleration: Taking advantage of healthcare-specific, open source community assets for connectivity to engines such as natural language processing (NLP), rules, customer data platform (CDP) and process orchestrators, data translators, synthetic data tools, data simulators, parsers, and builders.

 Advantages of event-driven architecture